Renusri513/Balance-Tides/README.md

 # 🌊 Balance Tides - HTML5 Game

 **Balance Tides** is a creative and minimalistic HTML5 game that explores the concept of balance through tidal physics.
-The player navigates a moon-like object to control tides and manage wave dynamics, avoiding obstacles and collecting power-ups across multiple levels.
+The player navigates a moon-like object to control tides and manage wave dynamics, avoiding obstacles and collecting power-ups across multiple levels

 ---